Glass: Non-silicate glasses

 A CD-RW (CD).
 Chalcogenide glass forms the basis of rewritable CD and DVD solid-state memory technology.

 Besides common silica-based glasses many other inorganic and organic materials may also form glasses, including metals, aluminates, phosphates, borates, chalcogenides, fluorides, germanates (glasses based on GeO_{2}), tellurites (glasses based on TeO_{2}), antimonates (glasses based on Sb_{2}O_{3}), arsenates (glasses based on As_{2}O_{3}), titanates (glasses based on TiO_{2}), tantalates (glasses based on Ta_{2}O_{5}), nitrates, carbonates, plastics, acrylic, and many other substances.
 Some of these glasses (e.g. Germanium dioxide (GeO_{2}, Germania), in many respects a structural analogue of silica, fluoride, aluminate, phosphate, borate, and chalcogenide glasses) have physicochemical properties useful for their application in fibre-optic waveguides in communication networks and other specialised technological applications.

-Silica-free glasses may often have poor glass-forming tendencies.
+Silica-free glasses often have poor glass-forming tendencies.
 Novel techniques, including containerless processing by aerodynamic levitation (cooling the melt whilst it floats on a gas stream) or splat quenching (pressing the melt between two metal anvils or rollers), may be used to increase the cooling rate or to reduce crystal nucleation triggers.